16 NOVEMBER 1942

 B-24 Liberator damaged during this accident at Gordon strip at Iron Range

-A USAAF B-24 Liberator #41-23942 "Bombs to Nippon" piloted by Lt.
-Paul Larson of the 400th Squadron of the 90th Bombardment Group crashed during take-off for a bombing mission out of Iron Range's "Gordon" air strip.
-Aircraft of the 90th Bomb Group were taking off at night from Iron Range for their first bombing raid on Rabaul.
-The dust blown up by the first B-24's taking off obscured the dim airfield lights.
+B-24 Liberator #41-23942 "Bombs to Nip On" piloted by Lt.
+Paul Larson of the 400th Squadron of the 90th Bombardment Group clipped B-24 "Big Emma" and crashed during take-off.
+The dust blown up by the first B-24's taking off had obscured the dim airfield lights.
 The eleventh B-24 in line veered off the runway into two parked B-24 Liberators and a B-17 Flying Fortress.

 The B-24 caught fire and its bomb load exploded.
-Casualties were eleven US Service personnel killed and four aircraft.
+Casualties were eleven US Service personnel killed and four aircraft written.
 The remaining four aircraft did not take off.
 One of these #41-23765 "Connell's Special" was materially damaged while #41-23751, "Big Emma", was only slightly damaged.

 There were 7 aircraft from the 320th Squadron, 4 from the 319th Squadron and 4 from the 400th Squadron in this bombing mission.
 The first B-24, #41-11902 "Punjab", took off at 2300hrs as scheduled.
 The next B-24 did not take off until 2314hrs.
 There was a lot of confusion amongst the "green" pilots.
 Some of the pilots were not ready when it was their turn to take off.
 They had not determined a suitable method of communication and no method of control in dispatching the aircraft was in place.
 The first aircraft took off with landing lights on while the others that followed did not use their landing lights.
 The runway lights were placed too far apart.